PathwayCommons/guide/_analysis/gsea.md

    <a href="{{site.baseurl}}/datasets/TCGA_Ovarian_Cancer/process_data/#datasets">MesenchymalvsImmunoreactive_edger_ranks.rnk.zip</a> is the ranked gene list for the TCGA-Ov project comparing mesechymal and immunoreactive subtypes.
 </div>

-Our ranked gene list contains all the information in our expression dataset derived from experiments.
-The format (.rnk) is a tab-delimited text file with two columns: gene and rank.
+A ranked gene list contains all the information needed from our expression dataset.
+The `.rnk` format is a tab-delimited text file with two columns: gene and rank.

 | gene (HUGO) |  rank (numeric)  |
 |:---------:|:-----------:|